ebi-ait/hca-ebi-dev-team/docs/operations_tasks/Ingest-Release-SOP.md

     - `git checkout dev && git pull && git checkout master && git pull && git merge dev && git push`
 9. Ensure deploy and integration tests in `staging` environment are passed in GitLab for the project
 10. Check deployment in [staging](https://staging.contribute.data.humancellatlas.org/) and consult with wranglers for feedback if neccesary
+    - You can use the [#hca slack channel](https://join.slack.com/share/zt-pn5hl6a8-xWvSYSaW7i~qymWTLWmP_g) for consulting with wranglers.
 11. Check with the team if it is okay to deploy this feature to production.
 12. Deploy what's on `staging` to `prod` via the operations panel in GitLab
     1. Navigate to [GitLab](https://gitlab.ebi.ac.uk/) > `project your're working on` > operations > environments